tarikly/tavora.dev/_posts/2024-05-03-devops-tutorial.md

 ---
 layout: post
+categories: blog
-title: "Deploying apps to kubernetes using GHA - part 1"
+title: "Deploying apps to kubernetes using GHA"
 ---
 Deploying apps to kubernetes using GHA